Arc8ne/My-First-Operating-System/notes.md

 Use the ExFAT filesystem for now.

+# Steps
+1. The bootloader's 1st stage (512 bytes in size) loads its 2nd stage.
+1. Control is passed over to the bootloader's 2nd stage.
+1. The bootloader's 2nd stage completes the tasks that can only be done via Assembly code in real (16-bit) mode.
+1. The bootloader's 2nd stage loads the kernel into memory.
+1. The bootloader's 2nd stage enables long (64-bit) mode if it is supported by the device, otherwise it enables protected (32-bit) mode if it is supported by the device, otherwise it ends execution with a message indicating that the device is not supported.
+1. Control is passed over to the kernel.
+1. The kernel completes the tasks that it needs to perform.

+## Note
+The bootloader is split in to 2 stages because more space is needed to contain the code that allows it to complete all the necessary tasks.

+# Requirements that a kernel should meet so that it can be loaded by a custom bootloader or an existing bootloader (e.g. GRUB)
+1. Kernel should be multiboot compliant.
+1. Kernel should be a file (either a raw binary file or an ELF executable) in a filesystem (i.e. FAT16, FAT32, ext4 etc.).

+# Bootloader sequence checklist
+- Setup 16-bit segment registers and stack.
+[Done, A, R]
+- Print startup message.
+[Done]
+- Check presence of PCI, CPUID, MSRs.
+  - PCI
+  - CPUID
+  - MSRs
+- Enable and confirm enabled A20 line.
+[Done, A]
+- Load GDTR.
+[Done, A]
+- Inform BIOS of target processor mode.
+[Done, A, R]
+- Get memory map from BIOS.
+[R]
+- Locate kernel in filesystem.
+- Allocate memory to load kernel image.
+[Done, A]
+- Load kernel image into buffer.
+[Done, A]
+- Enable graphics mode.
+[R]
+- Check kernel image ELF headers.
+- Enable long mode, if 64-bit.
+[A]
+- Allocate and map memory for kernel segments.
+- Setup stack.
+[Done, A]
+- Setup COM serial output port.
+[R]
+- Setup IDT.
+[A]
+- Disable PIC.
+- Check presence of CPU features (NX, SMEP, x87, PCID, global pages, TCE, WP, MMX, SSE, SYSCALL), and enable them.
+- Assign a PAT to write combining.
+- Setup FS/GS base.
+- Load IDTR.
+[A]
+- Enable APIC and setup using information in ACPI tables.
+[A]
+- Setup GDT and TSS.
+[A]

+## Legend
+A: Can only be done using Assembly code.
+R: Can only be done in real (16-bit) mode.

+## PCI presence check
+The ordered list of methods below can be used to check if the PCI is present:
+1. Call the BIOS 0x1a interrupt.
+2. ACPI
+3. Assume its there and if not then inform the user that their computer is not supported.

+# TODOs

 # Relevant information about `nasm`
 The 1st argument is the path to the file containing the assembly code that we want to assemble.